 Overview

-The growing service demands also place an extra burden on traditional cellular service towers that has become harder to meet, Technology’s solution to the problem is the “small cell,” a network of compact data transmission stations that boost service on existing networks and later will also facilitate the next generation of service known as 5G.
+Growing service demand creates ever-increasing burdens on traditional cellular service towers.
+The solution?
+Small cell.
+Small cell is a network of compact data transmission stations that boost service on existing networks and facilitate the next generation of service, 5G.

 Frequently Asked Questions